MatthijsKamstra/haxenode/haxenode/what.md

 ## All the benefits of Node.js

-event-driven, non-blocking design.
+Event-driven, non-blocking design.
 Use npm and many open-source node.js libraries and frameworks.

 ## What is Strong Typing?
 The Haxe compiler uses static type checking at compile-time so you have a stronger guarantee of the application&#039;s behavior at run-time.
 Haxe uses several kinds of types.